realdiegopoptart/iafk/README.md

 Description:

-This library provides functionality for detecting AFK (Away From Keyboard) players in San Andreas Multiplayer (SA:MP).
+This library provides functionality for detecting AFK (Away From Keyboard) players in SA:MP/open.mp.
 It tracks player activity and pauses/unpauses them accordingly based on inactivity.
+Use `define AFK_NAMETAG` to add a player paused message above the players head while they are paused.

 Usage:

     Include the library in your Pawn script.